minetest/minetest/README.txt

-REDIS_LIBRARY                   - Only when building with Redis; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex_c.so/spatialindex-32.lib LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so MINGWM10_DLL                    - Only if compiling with MinGW; path to mingwm10.dll
+REDIS_LIBRARY                   - Only when building with Redis; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex_c.so/spatialindex-32.lib GDBM_INCLUDE_DIR                - Only when building with GDBM; directory that contains gdbm.h GDBM_LIBRARY                    - Only when building with GDBM; path to libgdbm.so LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so MINGWM10_DLL                    - Only if compiling with MinGW; path to mingwm10.dll